mahlonsmith/Arborist-fping/README.md

 of small parts and loose coupling for stability, reliability, and customizability.

-This adds fping sweeping support to Arborist monitoring, which is an efficient means to check the ICMP reachability of many, many hosts simultaneously.
+This adds fping sweeping support to Arborist monitoring, providing an efficient method to check the ICMP reachability of many, many hosts simultaneously.

 It requires the fping binary to be installed in your path.
 Use your